About the CTCU

 Section 1 early works, including the demolition of properties has been completed.

-TMR and Sunshine Coast Council finalised design for the CTCU in May 2025 with a call for construction tenders expected in the coming weeks.
+TMR and Sunshine Coast Council finalised design for the CTCU in May 2025 with a call for construction tenders released March 2026.

 Following the appointment of a construction contractor, a more detailed time frame will be shared with our community.
-Construction is anticipated to begin late 2025.
+Construction is anticipated to begin mid-2026.

 The CTCU is a multi-staged project to be delivered over a number of years.